Yellow-headed water monitor: Taxonomy

 V. cumingi was previously recognized as a subspecies of the water monitor (Varanus salvator), but since 2007 is acknowledged as a species in its own right.

 Etymology

 The specific name, cumingi, is in honor of English conchologist and botanist Hugh Cuming.

 Geographic range

 V. cumingi is found in the southern Philippines, where it is distributed on Mindanao and a few small nearby islands.

 Description

-V. cumingi has the highest degree of yellow coloration among all the endemic water monitors in the Philippines, probably even in the world.
+V. cumingi has the highest degree of yellow coloration among all the endemic water monitors in the Philippines.
 The V. cumingi is a large lizard and medium-sized monitor lizard.
 The largest specimens its species can reaching a length of 1.5 m with a snout-vent length of 60 cm and 2.5 kg in a mass.

 Habitat

 The preferred natural habitats of V. cumingi are mangroves and moist forest, but it is also abundant in artificial habitats such as fish ponds and cultivated lands.